cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - I want to no how is the symptoms
 - About the symptoms.
 - Wat r d symtoms
+- I hav a cof
+- I have a cof
 - Am i having symptoms?
 - Bot!
 I would like to know the symptoms
 - Can chest, back and neck pain be symptoms of corona virus